awsdocs/aws-secrets-manager-docs/doc_source/tutorials_rotation-single.md

 ## Step 2: Create a Secrets Manager endpoint<a name="tutorials_rotation-single_step-network"></a>

 The next step is to create a Secrets Manager endpoint within the VPC\.
 When you set up automatic rotation, Secrets Manager creates the Lambda rotation function within the VPC so that it has access to the database\.
 The Lambda rotation function also calls Secrets Manager\.
 By creating a Secrets Manager endpoint within the VPC, you ensure that calls from Lambda to Secrets Manager don't leave AWS infrastructure\.
 Instead, they are routed to the Secrets Manager endpoint within the VPC\.
-For more information, see [Network access for the rotation function](rotation-network-rqmts.md)\.

 **To create a Secrets Manager endpoint within the VPC**